ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 · Web Links

-This class will be a journey towards realizing your dreams.
-Hopefully many of you will continue this journey beyond the class.
+This class will be a odyssey towards realizing your dreams.
+Hopefully many of you will continue this odyssey beyond the class.
 Contact Dr. Elliot McGucken for more information.

 Online